-On July 31, 2018 we announced that we intend to pursue a listing of our common shares in the United States.
-Accordingly, if necessary in order to comply with stock exchange minimum share price requirements and in connection with any future equity financing associated therewith, we received shareholder approval for a consolidation of our common shares at our annual and special meeting of shareholders on September 12, 2018.
-The Board will have the discretion to proceed with the share consolidation for a period of 12 months following the meeting.
+On July 31, 2018, we announced that we intend to pursue a listing of our common shares in the United States.
+Accordingly, in connection with complying with stock exchange minimum share price requirements and with any future equity financing associated therewith, we received shareholder approval for a consolidation of our common shares at our annual and special meeting of shareholders on September 12, 2018 giving the Board the discretion to proceed with the share consolidation for a period of 12 months following the meeting.
+Although we did not proceed with a share consolidation, we continue to carry out various preparations associated with a US listing.
 Our common shares and warrants would continue to be listed on the Toronto Stock Exchange.